 “State fish and wildlife agencies are essential partners in implementing the Endangered Species Act to protect our most at-risk species across the country,” said U.S. Fish and Wildlife Service Director Dan Ashe.
 “We look forward to continuing our work together on conservation successes that all Americans can be proud of.”

-“The partnership between state fish and wildlife agencies, the U.S. Fish and Wildlife Service, and the National Marine Fisheries Service, is vital to effective conservation delivery in support of the Endangered Species Act,” said Dave Chanda, President of the Association of Fish and Wildlife Agencies and Director of the New Jersey Division of Fish and Wildlife.
+“The partnership between state fish and wildlife agencies, the U.S. Fish and Wildlife Service, and NOAA Fisheries, is vital to effective conservation delivery in support of the Endangered Species Act,” said Dave Chanda, President of the Association of Fish and Wildlife Agencies and Director of the New Jersey Division of Fish and Wildlife.
 “State fish and wildlife agencies are highly appreciative of revisions to this policy that will strengthen collaborative planning, management, and recovery initiatives.”

 Additionally, the revised policy now references the suite of ESA conservation tools that were not available or in common use when the policy was originally developed in 1994.
 These tools include Habitat Conservation Plans (HCPs), Candidate Conservation Agreements with Assurances (CCAAs) and Safe Harbor Agreements.
 Learn more about these and other tools of the ESA for landowners and citizens.